Definitions and exceptions

 exception base_case

-definition bar under condition
+definition bar

-fizz < 0
+under condition fizz < 0

-consequence equals -1
+consequence equals

-No here the situation is already complex enough to create ambiguity as to what the exceptional rules are an exception of.
+No; here the situation is already complex enough to create ambiguity as to what the exceptional rules are an exception of.

 Stacking exceptions, and more

-The previous examples show how to use the label
+The previous examples show how to use the label and exception syntax

 to group definitions together and declare exceptional priorities.
 This syntax